Exotic symplectic manifolds from Lefschetz fibrations

-We note that this behavior of wrapped Floer cohomology is in sharp contrast to the one in standard cotangent bundles.
-There for $F_i$ the cotangent fiber at the point $p_i$ the wrapped Floer homology $HW(F_1, F_2)$ is the homology of the path space from $p_1$ to $p_2$ (see Theorem 3.2 in \cite{categor}).
-In fact by analogy with the result of Cieliebak that states that subcritical handle attachment does not change the symplectic cohomology (\cite{cieliebak}), we expect that in the case of subcritical handle attachment the functor constructed by Abouzaid and Seidel in \cite{AS} is a full embedding, in which case the wrapped Floer cohomologies in $W_0$ should coincide with those in $T^* S^{n+1}$ from which it is obtained.
-Meanwhile we have the corollary \ref{cor1}, which states that the manifold $W_1$ does not contain any closed exact Lagrangian submanifold.
-To see this, observe that, for such a Lagrangian $L$ we would have on one hand, by Floer's original result (which still holds in the context of exact Lagrangians), $HF(L, L)=H^*(L)$, which is nonzero.
+\begin{rem}We note that this behavior of wrapped Floer cohomology is in sharp contrast to the one in standard cotangent bundles.
+There for $F_i$ the cotangent fiber at the point $p_i$ the wrapped Floer cohomology $HW(F_1, F_2)$ is the homology of the path space from $p_1$ to $p_2$ (see Theorem 3.2 in \cite{categor}).
+In fact by analogy with the result of Cieliebak that states that subcritical handle attachment does not change the symplectic cohomology (\cite{cieliebak}), we expect that in the case of subcritical handle attachment the functor constructed by Abouzaid and Seidel in \cite{AS} is a full embedding, in which case the wrapped Floer cohomologies in $W_0$ should coincide with those in $T^* S^{n+1}$ from which it is obtained (see \cite{AS2}[Property 2.5] for a related result). \end{rem}

+Meanwhile, we conclude that the manifold $W_1$ does not contain any closed exact Lagrangian submanifold.
+To see this, observe that, for such a Lagrangian $L$ we would have on one hand, by Floer's original result cited before, $HF(L, L)=H^*(L)$, which is nonzero.
 On the other hand, $HF(L,L)=HW(L,L)$ since wrapping does not affect closed Lagrangian submanifolds, but by Theorem 4 of \cite{FSS} there is a spectral sequence converging to $HF(L,L)$ with the first page $E_1^{jk}=(HF(\Delta^!_j, L)\bigotimes HF(L,\Delta_j ))^{j+k}$ for a basis of thimbles $\Delta$ and dual thimbles $\Delta^!$.
 However, $HF(L, \Delta_j)=HW(L, \Delta_j)$, again because $L$ is closed, and the later group vanishes since it is a module over $HW(\Delta_j, \Delta_j)=0$.
 Hence, the above results imply that this first page vanishes, a contradiction.

-Since $W_0$ contains the exact Lagrangian sphere inherited from the zero-section of $T^* S^{n+1}$, we see that $W_0$ and $W_1$ are not exact deformation equivalent.
+As $W_0$ contains the exact Lagrangian sphere inherited from the zero-section of $T^* S^{n+1}$, we conclude that $W_0$ and $W_1$ are not Liouville isomorphic.

-We also note that were the wrapped Floer homology $HW(\overline{A}, \overline{A})$ to vanish in the case of $W_0$, then by symmetry so would $HW(\overline{B}, \overline{B})$, and we could repeat the above argument.
+We also note that were the wrapped Floer cohomology $HW(\overline{A}, \overline{A})$ to vanish in the case of $W_0$, then by symmetry so would $HW(\overline{B}, \overline{B})$, and we could repeat the above argument.
 So the fact that there is an exact Lagrangian sphere in $W_0$ implies that these groups are non-zero.